isis-group/vast/documentation/source/openingimages.rst

 The readformat (**3**) tells vast which plugin it should use to load a file.
 Usually vast regognizes the file format by the filenames suffix (e.g. .nii for Nifti files).
 Sometimes it can happen that this suffix is missing (e.g. some DICOM files lack of this suffix).
-So vast is not able to automatically detect the plugin it should use to load the file.
+So vast is not able to automatically detect the plugin it should use to load the file(s).
-In these cases the user has to specify manually which file format the image is supposed to be.
+In these case the user has to specify manually which file format the image is supposed to be.

 **WARNING:** dialect (**4**) is not implemented yet